adam-p/yesterday-i-learned/javascript.md

 * [The 3 snapshot technique](https://docs.google.com/a/willetinc.com/presentation/d/1wUVmf78gG-ra5aOxvTfYdiLkdGaR9OhXRnOlIcEmu2s/pub?start=false&loop=false&delayms=3000#slide=id.g31ec7af_0_58): First take a snapshot, then do something and take another snapshot.
 Repeat the exact same things and take snapshot 3.
 Finally, "filter objects allocated between snapshots 1 and 2 in snapshot 3's summary view"
 * `_.once` keeps returning the value of the original call in subsequent calls.
 * Terminology: `_gaq.push(['_trackEvent', 'category', 'action', 'label', 'value']);` [source](https://developers.google.com/analytics/devguides/collection/gajs/eventTrackerGuide#Anatomy)
+* [No such thing as tail call optimization](http://stackoverflow.com/questions/3660577/are-any-javascript-engines-tail-call-optimized)... not one that works, anyway
+* [Trampolines](http://raganwald.com/2013/03/28/trampolines-in-javascript.html) are `while` wrappers that call an inner function for as long as the function remains a function, not a primitive value.

 ## Deferred API